Please see below for answers to some of our frequently asked questions. If you cannot find an answer to your question please contact us.

-To apply to attend the summer school you will need to complete our online application form.
+To apply to attend the Summer School you will need to complete our online application form.
 Further details can be found on our How to apply pages.

 When do applications close?

 Please do ensure that you check if you require a short term study visa to attend the Summer School.
 You can check your visa requirements on the UK government website.
-If you require a short term visa we strongly recommend that you apply as soon as possible to ensure you have plenty of time to arrange your visa.
+If you require a short term visa we strongly recommend that you apply as soon as possible to ensure you have plenty of time to arrange it.

 When shall I expect to hear the outcome of my application?

-We aim to respond to all applications within 20 working days.
+Due to popular demand for the Biomedicine Summer School programme we aim to respond to all applications within 20 working days.
 However, should you have any questions please do not hesitate to get in contact with us.

 Do I need a visa to attend?